withcatai/node-llama-cpp/README.md

   -h, --help        Show help                                                              [boolean] -a, --arch        The architecture to compile llama.cpp for                               [string] -t, --nodeTarget  The Node.js version to compile llama.cpp for.
+Example: v18.0.0          [string]
+      --metal       Compile llama.cpp with Metal support.
+Can also be set via the NODE_LLAMA_CPP_MET AL environment variable                               [boolean] [default: false]
-Example: v18.0.0          [string] -v, --version     Show version number                                                    [boolean]
+      --cuda        Compile llama.cpp with CUDA support.
+Can also be set via the NODE_LLAMA_CPP_CUDA environment variable                                 [boolean] [default: false] -v, --version     Show version number                                                    [boolean]
 ```